Hanna-N9/coffee-worldwide/README.md

 1. Clone this repository.
 2. Open a terminal window to open this repository in your code editor
 3. Install dependencies: `npm install`
-5. Run the application: `npm start` which should open http://localhost:3000
+4. Run the application: `npm start` which should open http://localhost:3000
-6. Click a new terminal window to run `json-server --watch db.json`, which you can check on http://localhost:3001/coffee for coffee API
+5. Run the JSON server in a new terminal window: `json-server --watch db.json --port 3001`.
+This will start the JSON server on port 3001 and watch for changes in the db.json file.
+6. Access the coffee API on http://localhost:3001/coffee for the JSON server.
    - http://localhost:3000 is fetching from http://localhost:3001/coffee which is required to run the application

 ## Contributing